 - this device has a momentary pushbutton to activate.
-It is only ON (after a short delay) while the button is being held in. - the battery in use (as determined by the BMS) voltage is displayed - this instrument will be updated to perform more functions in the future (stay turned ... \bigcirc)
+It is only ON (after a short delay) while the button is being held in. - the battery in use (as determined by the BMS) voltage is displayed. - this instrument may be updated to perform more functions in the future (stay turned ... 😊 )